 Safety testing & labeling

 All Liquitex products are submitted for independent toxicity assessment under the program administered by the Art and Craft Materials Institute (ACMI) in Boston and conform to USA Federal Law governing the labeling of art materials.
-All of our products carry the relevant ACMI certification seals on their packaging - these are either CL or AP Seals.
 You can also find Materials Safety Data Sheets for each product on the relevant product pages of this site.

 Approved Product Seal

-Products bearing the ACMI's Approved Product Seal are certified in a program of toxicological evaluation by a medical expert to contain no materials in sufficient quantities to pose a health risk or to be deemed injurious in accordance with current medical knowledge and as long as the materials are used in the manner intended.
-This program is reviewed by the Institute’s Toxicological Advisory Board and products are certified by the Institute to be labeled in accordance with the chronic hazard labeling standard ASTM D4236, and the US Labeling of Hazardous Art Materials Act (LHAMA).
+Products bearing the ACMI's Approved Product Seal or simply “Conforms to ASTM D4236” are certified in a program of toxicological evaluation by a medical expert to contain no materials in sufficient quantities to pose a health risk or to be deemed injurious in accordance with current medical knowledge, provided the materials are used in the manner intended.
+This program is reviewed by the Institute’s Toxicological Advisory Board and products are certified by the Institute to be labeled in accordance with the chronic hazard labeling standard ASTM D4236, the US Labeling of Hazardous Art Materials Act (LHAMA) and CPSIAs total lead.

 Cautionary Label Seal

 The ACMI's CL Seal identifies products that are certified to be properly labeled in a program of toxicological evaluation by a medical expert for any known health risks and with information on the safe and proper use of these materials.
-This seal replaces the old HL Health Label (Cautions Required) Seal.
 These products are also certified by ACMI to be labeled in accordance with the chronic hazard labeling standard, ASTM D4236, and the US Labeling of Hazardous Art Materials Act (LHAMA).

-There is no direct relationship between the EU and USA systems of health labeling as the categories used have different levels and limits, eg., Flammable in the USA is not automatically considered as Flammable in the EU.
-USA ONLY labels may appear on products in the EU as Liquitex products are sold internationally.
-However, artists in the EU are advised to follow EU labeling.
+There is no direct relationship between the EU and USA systems of health labeling as the categories used have different levels and limits, e.g. Flammable in the USA is not automatically considered as Flammable in the EU.

 Safe studio tips